 As a kinesiology major with an emphasis in exercise physiology at Fresno Pacific University, you’ll be prepared to enter the professional workforce with a solid foundation in the study of fitness.
 Whether you’re passionate about cardiac rehabilitation or aspire to work in athletic performance enhancement careers, this degree in exercise physiology will shape you into a highly qualified professional fit for a variety of careers.
 This degree will also prepare you in your pursuit of graduate studies in exercise physiology or related academic disciplines.

-- The curriculum follows academic program and content recommendations from reputable professional organizations such as the American College of Sports Medicine, the American Society of Exercise Physiologists & the National Strength & Conditioning Association
+- Curriculum follows academic program and content recommendations from reputable professional organizations such as the American College of Sports Medicine, the American Society of Exercise Physiologists and the National Strength & Conditioning Association

-- You will have a solid foundation for many of the higher-level professional certifications these organizations offer.
+- Degree produces a solid foundation for many higher-level professional certifications

-Potential career paths include certified personal trainer, health/fitness instructor, exercise specialist, registered clinical exercise physiologist, aerobic instructor, certified strength and conditioning specialist,as well as positions in a research lab
+Potential career paths include registered clinical exercise physiologist, certified strength and conditioning specialist, certified personal trainer, health/fitness instructor, exercise specialist, aerobics instructor, as well as positions in a research lab.

 Don Diboll, Ph.D.